microsoft/code-challenges/Labs/Azure Search/hands-on-lab.md

 ```

 You will notice that we are passing `sg` as the second parameter to the `SuggestAutocompleteAsync` method.
 This parameter names a "suggestor" that has been pre-created on the Azure Search
 index.

 A suggester determines which fields are scanned for suggested query terms.
 See [Suggesters](https://docs.microsoft.com/en-us/rest/api/searchservice/Suggesters) for more information.

-As the autocomplete function is still in preview, the .Net Azure Search client does not yet support calls.
-The `SuggestAutocompleteAsync` function will call the azure rest enpoint directly.
+As the Autocomplete API is currently in preview and not yet implemented in the preview Azure Search .NET SDK, the `SuggestAutocompleteAsync` function will call the Azure Search REST endpoint directly.

 Press `F5` to run the application.
 Type "eng" into the search box.
 As you type you should now see the auto complete list appear and suggest search terms to you.